And who saved Christmas by lighting the way

 - All of the Other Reindeer: Happy is laughed at for having big ears.
 And yes, they do point out the really obvious connection, complete with a reprise of Rudolph's theme song.

-- Ambiguous Situation: Father Time implies he was a year during his song.
+- Ambiguous Situation: Father Time implies that he was once a year during his song.
 Of course, given that the other years simply retire to their own islands when they finish their job, he seems to work independently of them.
+Possibly he was the very first year, at the dawn of time itself.

-- Artistic License Geography: Eon's island is "due north of the North Pole."
+- Artistic License Geography: Aeon's island is "due north of the North Pole," even though literally every place on Earth is located south of the North Pole.
 Just go with it.

 - Art Shift: The flashback to Rudolph's story is done in hand-drawn animation.

-- Big Damn Heroes: Just as Eon is about to attack Rudolph, Big Ben surfaces to confront him.
+- Big Damn Heroes: Just as Aeon is about to attack Rudolph, Big Ben surfaces to confront him.
+Later, Santa Claus shows up to get everyone back to Father Time before the twelfth bong.

 - Extremely Short Timespan: While the first special takes place over the course of at least a year, Rudolph's Shiny New Year starts immediately after the end of it and is set in the span of less than a week.

-- Feathered Fiend: Eon the Terrible, though it's hard to blame him if you look at things from his perspective.
+- Feathered Fiend: Aeon the Terrible, though it's hard to blame him if you look at things from his perspective.

 - Flintstone Theming: Hope you like time puns!